-35. Waiver from Zoning Bylaw § 4.2.2: Schedule of Dimensional Regulations (Linear): This section of the Zoning Bylaw describes the dimensional requirements (linear) in the Single Residence A zoning district.
+46. Waiver from Zoning Bylaw § 4.2.2: Schedule of Dimensional Regulations (Linear): This section of the Zoning Bylaw describes the dimensional requirements (linear) in the Single Residence A zoning district.
 The Board GRANTS the specific waivers as follows:

-Front Yard Setback: Required - 30 feet; Requested - 7.7 feet.
+Front Yard Setback: Required - 30 feet; Requested - 2.7 feet.

-The Board finds that throughout the public hearing, no concerns were raised regarding the proximity of the Project to Frontage Road.
-Nor does the Board find a compelling justification for including the walkway north of the north townhouse building on the Site, as shown on the Final Plans, rather than in the Beatrice Circle layout.
-Reducing the front yard setback to 0 feet increases on-Site open space and increases the setback to the rear abutters.
-Accordingly, the Board hereby GRANTS a complete waiver of this setback requirement, such that Project may be built up to the lot line with the Beatrice Circle layout.
+The Board finds that throughout the October 2021 Decision's public hearing, no concerns were raised regarding the proximity of the Project to Frontage Road.
+To the extent that neighbors to the Site raised concerns about traffic safety in that area during the public hearing on the Revised Plans, the Board finds that the narrow setback proposed in the Revised Plans will not substantially impact those conditions, and that a condition on traffic calming will more adequately address safety on Frontage Road.
+Reducing the front yard setback to 2.7 feet increases on-Site open space and increases the setback to the rear abutters.
+Accordingly, the Board hereby GRANTS this waiver.